Pravallika-Desu/Image-slider/README.md

   https://github.com/Pravallika-Desu/Image-slider.git

-2. Navigate to the project folder cd image-slider
+2. Navigate to the project folder cd imageslider

-3. Open index.html in a browser
+3. Open imgslider.html in a browser

 📝 Usage
 Click the Next or Previous buttons to navigate images.
 The slider will auto-slide every 3 seconds.
 Pause on Hover to stop the auto-sliding effect.
 Use left/right arrow keys for navigation.

 🔧 Future Enhancements
 🔹 Add swipe gestures for mobile users 📱
 🔹 Implement lazy loading for better performance 🚀